epasveer/seer/src/resources/help/ImageVisualizer.md

     $pc
 ```

-### Number of bytes entry field

-The default number of bytes to display is 256.
-Fewer or more than this number can be entered.

 ### Image format.

-Two supported formats are available:
+Two supported formats are available.
+Others can be added easily.

 * RGBA8888
 * RGB888

+### Image format.

+The image width and height, in pixels.

 ### Refresh

-This will refresh the memory dump since the last time.
+This will refresh the image since the last time.

 ### Auto mode

-This mode will refresh the memory dump each time Seer reaches a stopping point (when you 'step' or 'next' or reach a 'breakpoint').
+This mode will refresh the image each time Seer reaches a stopping point (when you 'step' or 'next' or reach a 'breakpoint').

 ### Image interaction

-Avaible Quick keys while in the Image Visualizer:
+Available Quick keys while in the Image Visualizer:
 ```
     '+'   zoom in
     '-'   zoom out
-    <ESC> reset to default zoom level.
+    ESC   reset to default zoom level.
-    ^P  print image.
 ```